-The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not the case in the past.
+The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not always the case in the past.

-Europe, including the Netherlands, was not an easy place to live in back in the day, as it was filled with wars, conflicts, and assassinations and was, in general, a complete geopolitical mess.
+Europe, including the Netherlands, was not an easy place to live in back in the day.
+The continent was ravaged by wars, conflicts, and assassinations — a complete geopolitical mess.

 The (violent) downfall of Johan de Witt

-At the same time, his brother Cornelis was arrested for treason, taken to a prison in The Hague (which is now a museum — more on that later), and tortured.
+At the same time, his brother Cornelis was arrested for treason, taken to a prison in The Hague (now a museum — more on that later), and tortured.

-Sure, it didn’t really matter if the confession was true or not — as long as the person confessed, the torture was justified.
+Sure, it didn’t really matter if the confession was true or not — as long as the person confessed to whatever, the torture was considered justified.

-Johan went to the prison to help out his brother to prepare for the trip.
-As they both departed, they got captured by a militant mob, which shot both of them, and then left them to the crowds.
+Johan went to the prison to help his brother to prepare for the trip.
+As they both departed, they got captured by a militant mob, which shot both of them and then left them to the crowds.

 Heck, why not be a legend and take the whole arm?
 Sure, eating the liver sounds a bit intense, but hey, war makes people do desperate things.

-In any case, nowadays, curious visitors can go to the prison where Cornelius was tortured.
+Nowadays, curious visitors can go to the prison where Cornelius was tortured.
 It’s called Gevangenpoort, and it’s now a museum in The Hague.
-Part of it is dedicated to its glorious prison days and part of it acts as a refurbished art gallery.
+Part of it is dedicated to its glorious prison days, and part of it acts as a refurbished art gallery.

 Feature Image: Hague Historical Museum/Wikimedia Commons/Public domain